St Mary's Church, Nottingham: Bells and clock

 The first record of a tower clock dates from 1707 when a clock was installed by Richard Roe of Epperstone.
 This was replaced in 1807 by a clock by Thomas Hardy of Nottingham.
 The 1707 clock was moved to Staunton church.

-The current tower clock which dates from 1936 was installed by George & Francis Cope.
+The most recent tower clock which dates from 1936 was installed by George & Francis Cope.
 It was the first electric auto-wind clock by that firm.

 In May 2022, the bell tower walls were identified as needing structural repair due to loads thrust upon the supporting timbers by the swinging action of the bells.
 No regular bellringing was possible until completion of work, anticipated to cost £165,000, has been finished.
+In April 2023, the costs had risen to at least £185,000 with a time frame for completion of 20 weeks.
+The funding had been raised and the bells were expected to peal specially for the coronation of King Charles III, albeit with scaffolding supporting the masonry.

 Music

 Choir

 There are three choral services a week – Wednesday Evensong, Sunday Eucharist and Sunday Evensong.
-Under the leadership of John Keys, the Choir of St Mary's is highly regarded.
-Renowned for its versatility and wide repertoire it performs music from plainsong through to world premieres, performs regularly in concert on its own and with St Mary's resident orchestra, The Orchestra of the Restoration.
+Under the leadership of John Keys, the Choir of St Mary's performs regularly in concert on its own and with St Mary's resident orchestra, The Orchestra of the Restoration.
 Organ and Choral Scholarships are available to students in full-time higher education.